blockspacer/flextool/README.md

 NOTE: Libc/libstdc++ static linking is not supported.

+NOTE: Disable custom memory allocation functions.
+This can hide memory access bugs and prevent the detection of memory access errors.

 NOTE: Non-position-independent executables are not supported.
 Therefore, the fsanitize=thread flag will cause Clang to act as though the -fPIE flag had been supplied if compiling without -fPIC, and as though the -pie flag had been supplied if linking an executable.